Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: System Model

 \item Fully-connected \ac{BD-RIS}: In this architecture, every \ac{RE} is connected to all others via a reconfigurable impedance network, allowing a wave incident on one element to be reflected by all others.
-As a result, the corresponding scattering matrix is full and---similarly to the other architectures---must satisfy both the symmetry and the unitary constraint, which for this case are given as

-\item Group-connected \ac{BD-RIS}: In this intermediate architecture the \acp{RE} are partitioned into $G$ disjoint groups, each consisting of $R_G = \frac{R}{G}$ elements.
+As a result, the corresponding scattering matrix is full and---similarly to the other architectures---must satisfy both the symmetry and the unitary constraint, which for this case are given as \item Group-connected \ac{BD-RIS}: In this intermediate architecture the \acp{RE} are partitioned into $G$ disjoint groups, each consisting of $R_G = \frac{R}{G}$ elements.
 Within each group, all \acp{RE} are interconnected, enabling waves impinging on one element to be reflected by all others in the same group.
 Apart from the intra-group connections, no other link exists.
 Consequently, the scattering matrix can be represented as a block-diagonal matrix by ordering its elements group-by-group, such that each block corresponds to one group and must independently satisfy the unitary and symmetry constraints.
 Notably, the group-connected architecture generalizes the previous two cases, reducing to the fully-connected case when $G=1$ and to the single-connected case when $G=R$.
-Denoting the scattering matrix of groups $g \in \{1, 2, \ldots, G\}$ by $\mathbf{\Theta}_g \in \mathbb{C}^{R_G \times R_G}$, the constraints on the group-connected BD-RIS scattering matrix can be described as
+Denoting the scattering matrix of groups $g \in \{1, 2, \ldots, G\}$ by $\mathbf{\Theta}_g \in \mathbb{C}^{R_G \times R_G}$, {the overall structure of the group-connected architecture is expressed by